kaylinli/kaylinli.github.io/index.md

 layout: default
 title: Welcome!
 ---
 Hello!
 I'm Kaylin.
+I'm currently a freshman at Carnegie Mellon University studying Statistics and Data Science, and other computer science related things.
 Here you'll find a little more about me, and some of the work that I've done.

 <h2><a href="https://kaylinli.github.io/projects">CS projects</a><h2>
 <h2><a href="https://kaylinli.github.io/journalism">Journalism</a><h2>